4RM4C4/Hostname-Redirect-Proxy/README.md

     npm install
     ```

-3. **Configure the hostname.json file:**
+3. **Set up environment variables:**
-    Create a `hostname.json` file in the root directory of the project with the following format:
+    Create a .env file in the root directory of the project with the following content:
-    ```json
-    {
-      "example.com": { "port": 3456, "status": "online" },
-      "another-example.com": { "port": 4567, "status": "offline" }
-    }
+    ```dotenv
+    PORT=12345
+    DATABASE_URL=mariadb://username:password@host:port/database_name
+    ```

+4. **Set up the database:**
+    Create a MariaDB database and a table for URL configurations.
+    Use the following schema for the urls table:
+    ```sql
+    CREATE TABLE urls (
+       id INT AUTO_INCREMENT PRIMARY KEY,
+       hostname VARCHAR(255) NOT NULL UNIQUE,
+       port INT NOT NULL,
+       status BOOLEAN NOT NULL
+    );
     ```
     Adjust the hostnames and ports according to your needs.